The film is based on a 2000 novel by David Ebershoff.

 Gerda Wegener née Gottlieb was the daughter of a Danish pastor.
 Ebershoff turned this Danish 'girl' into a California 'girl' !!!!

 "Girl" is a very patronising term for women in their late forties.

 The name "Lili Elbe" was a media construct developed by the pioneering Copenhagen journalist, Louise (Loulou) Lassen.

 It is not true that "Lili Elbe" was the first "man into woman".
-Carla van Crist, Toni Ebel and Dörchen Ritcher had already had transgender surgery before Elevenes arrived in Berlin, and unlike Elvenes had been living fulltime as women before surgery.
+Charlotte Charlaque, Toni Ebel and Dörchen Ritcher had already had transgender surgery before Elvenes arrived in Berlin, and unlike Elvenes had been living fulltime as women before surgery.
 Also, perhaps because they were patients of Magnus Hirschfeld rather than Kurt Warnekros, they survived.
-Elbe and van Crist even survived the Second World War.
+Elbe and Charlaque even survived the Second World War.
 What about a film based on these true pioneers?

 There is a new detailed book on Lili Elvenes by Sabine Meyer: Wie Lili zu einem richtigen Mädchen wurde, which I have had no chance to look at yet.

 I wrote a 3-part essay on Lili last January (incorporating information from a earlier publication by Meyer):

 Part I: Einar Wegener, artist